BNN-UPC/ignnition/docs_rst/generate_your_dataset.rst

 Create the graph
 ~~~~~~~~~~~~~~~~

-First of all, the user must create a general grap using the calls from
+First of all, the user must create a general graph using the calls from
 below.

 .. code:: python